? ? ?

 Fire danced in Shion’s vision.

-Lavi was dangling by a hand around the neck in front of her.
-A crack echoed as Lavi’s body fell limp, and Olive’s cry burned its way into Shion’s brain.
+Lavi was dangling by a hand around her neck.
+A crack echoed as Lavi’s body fell limp, and Olive’s wail burned its way into Shion’s brain.

 The birds battered against her body without care for their own.
 Black feathers swirled around her as she pulled up her hand to fend off their pecking and clawing.
 She spat out feathers, winced past the stinging cuts of their claws and beaks, and—